akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 			* `shader`: te name of the shader to draw with.
 This may be set to `null` if the model is only used for cloning.
 			* `material`: the name of the material to draw with.
 This may be set to `null` if the model is only used for cloning.
 			* `distanceRange`: array of two floats for the minimum and maximum distance to draw at.
 Defaults to `[0, 3.402823466e38]`.
-			* `listName`: the name of the item list to draw the model with.
+			* `modelList`: the name of the item list to draw the model with.
 This may be set to `null` if the model is only used for cloning.
 * `models`: array of models to draw with manually provided geometry. (i.e. not converted from the `modelGeometry` array) Each element of the array has the following members:
 	* `name`: optional name for the model for use with material remapping.
 	* `shader`: the name of the shader to draw with.
 This may be set to `null` if the model is only used for cloning.